Welcome to The Ohio State University Saxophone Studio!

 Application and Audition Information

-Prospective undergraduate and graduate students should visit Future Students for application and audition details.
-Here are some additional tips for your audition.
+Prospective undergraduate and graduate students, here are some additional tips for your audition.

-- Selections for auditions should demonstrate the candidate’s present level of development in tone, technique, and musicianship.
+- Selections for auditions should demonstrate the candidate’s present level of development in tone, technique, fundamentals and musicianship.
+For undergraduate applicants, this could be selections of recent solo and ensemble repertoire as well as saxophone etudes.
+For graduate applicants this could be repertoire representative of a capstone degree recital.

 - A sight-reading evaluation is included in all auditions with the level of difficulty no greater than the required solo material.